Gerardin16/Python_Training_2020/workshop.md

-## Gamil new mail alert - Pulling Mechanism
+## Gmail new mail alert - Pulling Mechanism
 1. Login into Gmail with user crendential(Uname, password)
 2. User credential should come from Configuration file
 3. Create seperate component of Configuration Manager